EngineHub/WorldEditDocs/source/install.rst

 First, you'll have to install Fabric.
 They have instructions on `their website <https://fabricmc.net/wiki/install>`_ depending on how you'd like to install.
 The MultiMC instructions are recommended for single-player.

-Then, `download WorldEdit from the CurseForge site <https://www.curseforge.com/minecraft/mc-mods/worldedit/files>`_.
+Then, `download WorldEdit from Modrinth <https://modrinth.com/plugin/worldedit/versions?l=fabric>`_.
 Make sure you get the right WorldEdit download for your Minecraft version and platform (Forge builds are also there - make sure you grab the right one).

-On Minecraft 1.14.x versions, you will also need to install the `Fabric API mod <https://www.curseforge.com/minecraft/mc-mods/fabric-api>`_.
+On Minecraft 1.14.x versions, you will also need to install the `Fabric API mod <https://modrinth.com/mod/fabric-api/versions>`_.
 This is not required for 1.15+.

 Add the WorldEdit .jar to the "loader mods" section of your MultiMC instance and check to enable it, or add the jar to your mods folder (see NeoForge instructions above) if you're installing in the official Mojang launcher.